BIG TECH BLUES, 2025

 Film essay, 4K.
 20 min.

-Written, produced and directed by Elisabeth Brun
+A film by Elisabeth Brun

 Music: Alexander Rishaug